jay1906-bit/DemoRepo/README.md

 # demo
-this is a sample practise of how git works
+this is a sample practise of how git works!